wyattferguson/pattern/README.md

 ## Setup New Project

 > [!note]
-> Make sure you have [uv installed](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) before you start.
+> Make sure you have [UV installed](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) before you start.

 Create new project: